Opera in three acts with spoken dialogue. Running Time 2 hours 3 minutes.

 18: Huon gets an emotive scene accompanied by lower strings *.

 21: The climax of the opera: “Ocean, thou mighty monster!” ***.
-A remarkably great number in an otherwise mundane opera, filled with heavy brass and brooding strings.
-At the end Reiza flies above it all as she sees a ship and anticipates rescue.
+A remarkably great number in a sea of otherwise okay music, filled with heavy brass and brooding, flying strings depicting both angst and the rage of the seas.
+At the end Reiza flies above it all (more references to the overture) as she sees a ship and anticipates rescue.

 31: But it turns out to be a pirate ship seeking slaves to sell and after Huon is overtaken by them they steal Reiza away.
 Oberon shows up in yet another patch of orchestral interluding.
 The nine minute long finale begins with two mermaids taking turns promising some hope to a tune that Mendelssohn stole from Weber for his Midsummer Night’s Dream overture.
-It is very tuneful **, but dramatically this is the most irrelevantly stupid digression outside of Gilbert and Sullivan, and what is worse, it isn’t funny.
+It is very tuneful *** (especially in the first mermaid soloists section), if rather dramatically diverting.

 ACT 3 (39 minutes)